 Which Binary Options Payouts Should You Choose?

-It is common to see new traders attempt to hit the “jackpot” with one trade that has a massive payout, while others will look to build their accounts with a series of smaller payouts and various binary trading strategies.
+It is common to see new traders attempt to hit the “jackpot” with one trade that has a massive binary options payout, while others will look to build their accounts with a series of smaller payouts and various binary options trading strategies.
 So, which approach is the best choice?

 Let’s look at two hypothetical examples.
 Trader A is looking for massive returns that enable him to quickly multiply his account size.
 Trader B is more conservative in approach and looks to build on small trades.
 The eventual goal is the same (multiplying the account), but the number of trades this will take is much larger.
 The question: Which trader is like to achieve the goal first?
 The answer, unfortunately, is that both traders have a chance of achieving the goal first.
 There is simply no way of knowing with guaranteed certainty if a trade will work out favourably.